Why are the results not what I expect?

 seen when printing the output of “pkgmatch” functions.

-Why not use chunking in pkgmatch
+A note on the use of chunking in pkgmatch

 ?

-The current procedures generate three embedding vectors for every R package in both the rOpenSci and CRAN corpora, with these embeddings updated every day.
-The embeddings are stored with a GithUb release of this package.
-Clicking on that link shows all files of pre-calculated data needed in this package, and importantly shows their sizes as well.
+Clicking on the link to the GithUb release of this package shows all files of pre-calculated data needed in this package, and importantly shows their sizes as well.
 The data currently total over 300MB, with the largest single file being the embedding vectors for all CRAN packages, with a size of 227MB.
-Each permutation of package text and code would require an additional embedding vector, so that using five random permutations like the code above would increase the size of that file to well over one gigabtye.
+Each permutation of package text and code would require an additional embedding vector, so that storing all five random permutations would increase the size of that file to well over one gigabtye.
 Anybody using this package must wait for these data to be downloaded.
 Downloading 227MB of data can already be very time consuming.
 The additional burden of forcing users to wait to download over 1GB of data in order to generate results would be a strong disincentive to using this package.
+For that reason, this package uses AvgEmb chunking and not AvgSim.

 Recommendations for improving results